 - Unless otherwise noted, bending steel in the field may cause fractures at the bend line.
 Fractured steel will not carry load and must be replaced.

-- Top flange hangers may cause unevenness.
+- Top-flange hangers may cause unevenness.
 Possible remedies should be evaluated by a professional and include using a face-mount hanger, and routering the beam or cutting the subfloor to accommodate the top flange thickness.

 - Some model configurations may differ from those shown in this catalog.
 Contact Simpson Strong-Tie for details.

 - A qualified designer must always evaluate each connection, including carried and carrying member limitations, before specifying the product.
 Fill all fastener holes with fastener types specified in the tables, unless otherwise noted.
 Hanger configurations, height and fastener schedules may vary from the tables depending on joist size, skew and slope.
 See the allowable table load for the non-modified hanger, and adjust as indicated.
 Gauge may vary from that specified depending on the manufacturing process used.
 Simpson Strong-Tie will calculate the net height for a sloped seat.
 The customer must provide the H1 joist height before slope.

-- Truss plates shown are the responsibility of the Truss Designer.
+- Truss plates shown are the responsibility of the truss designer.

 - Do not weld products listed in this catalog unless this publication specifically identifies a product as acceptable for welding, or unless specific approval for welding is provided in writing by Simpson Strong-Tie.
 Some steels have poor weldability and a tendency to crack when welded.
 Cracked steel will not carry load and must be replaced.
-See Simpson Strong-Tie Hanger Options Matrix and; Hanger Option General Notes for hangers that may be welded.
+See Simpson Strong-Tie Hanger Options Matrix and Hanger Option General Notes for hangers that may be welded.

-- Unless noted otherwise, all references to standard-cut washers refer to Type A plain washers (W) conforming to the dimensions shown in ASME B18.22.1 for the appropriate rod size in accordance with 2012 NDS Appendix L. Some products require SAE narrow washers (N) to fit in a tight space and are noted accordingly.
+- Unless noted otherwise, all references to standard-cut washers refer to Type A plain washers (W) conforming to the dimensions shown in ASME B18.22.1 for the appropriate rod size in accordance with 2015/ 2018 NDS Appendix L. Some products require SAE narrow washers (N) to fit in a tight space and are noted accordingly.